 Can you tell us about your most recent operations?

-In 2015 Aiteo acquired a 45% equity share in SPDC, Total, and NAOC of the Oil Mining Lease (OML) 29 (with three producing fields) and the 100km Nembe Creek Trunkline (NCTL).
-Following the acquisition, SPDC continued to operate the two assets and as of September 1, 2015, when Aiteo took over the operatorship, average daily production was 23,000bpd.
+In 2015 Aiteo acquired 45% equity share of SPDC, Total, and NAOC of the Oil Mining Lease (OML) 29 (with Three Producing Fields) and the 100km Nembe Creek Trunkline (NCTL).
+Following the acquisition, SPDC continued to operate the two assets and as at September 1 2015 when Aiteo took over the operatorship, average daily production was 23,000bpd.
 What did we do?
 We looked at the portfolio of our assets within producing fields, with four clear roadmaps.
-Safety takes priority an with emphasis on security of our personal, contractors, and facilities critical to operational success.
-We also have a short-term strategy of sweating the producing fields by maximizing well intervention portfolio studies with focus on low-cost, low-hanging fruits to ramp up production.
-We carry out rigorous asset integrity activities to revive/replace vandalized and damaged production facilities and well head equipment.
-We also strive to see our communities as stakeholders.
+First, safety takes priority with emphasis on security of our personal, contractors, and facilities critical to operational success.
+Secondly, our short-term strategy of sweating the producing fields by maximizing well intervention portfolio studies is focused on low cost, low hanging fruit to ramp up production.
+Thirdly, rigorous asset integrity activities to revive/replace vandalized and damaged production facilities and well head equipment.
+Fourthly, we see our communities as stakeholders.
 By December 2015 we had increased production from 23,000bpd to 60,000bpd.
 By the end of 2016, we reached a peak of 95,000bpd.
 Our current production is about 85,000bpd.
-Being a brown field, with old wells, ageing equipment, and facilities with other challenges, a great deal of reviews, spend, and work had to be done and is still being done.
+Being a brown field, with old wells, ageing equipment and facilities with her challenges, a great deal of reviews, spend and work had to be done and still being done.

 How achievable is your target of 150,000bpd?